 The Ad Hoc Committee will determine the criteria for judging the effectiveness of 27/AS/13/FAC, the relevant data to be gathered, and the methodology to be used in the study.
 The committee should consider gathering information from those associated with the RPT and evaluation processes including the Provost, current and past members of the University RPT Committee, College Deans, Department Chairs, members of departmental RPT committees, and faculty members who have recently gone through an RPT review.

-Committee Membership: Vice-President of Faculty Affairs/Human Resources and three faculty members appointed by the Committee on Committees.
-All three faculty members should be full professors.
+Committee Membership: Vice-President of Faculty Affairs/Human Resources and three faculty members appointed by the Committee on Committees, one of which should be a non-tenure-track teaching faculty member with a three-year appointment.
 At least one faculty member should have expertise in statistical analysis, including expertise in developing and analyzing survey instruments.

 RATIONALE: 27/AS/13/FAC Resolution on Increased Student Evaluation of Courses established a pilot program whose efficacy is to be evaluated by an ad hoc joint committee of faculty and administrators after two years.
 This resolution establishes the requisite committee.